jthomas-rsi/Arch-Development/README.md

 - Detecting user device type using user agent information -- installed `react-useragent` in PagesMenu to detect IOS devices

+- Installation of React-Lottie to create picture animations -- is there another way to handle animations in MUI/React apps

 ### Information Resources

 What good information did you learn and where did you find it?